gdalsanto/aspl-polito-2020/README.md

 Each assignment consists in the implementation of a Matlab program and a short report
 ### About the author
 Gloria Dal Santo, gloria.dalsanto@outlook.it
-M.Sc.
-Electrical and Electronic Engineering, EPFL
+M.Sc. in Electrical and Electronic Engineering at EPFL
-B.Sc.
-Electronic and Communications Engineering, Politecnico di Torino
+B.Sc. in Electronic and Communications Engineering at Politecnico di Torino
 [Linkedin](https://www.linkedin.com/in/gloriadalsanto/)